-Umpqua Health Alliance's network covers most of Douglas County with the exception of Reedsport and some of Drain/Yoncalla, and Glendale/Azalea areas.
+Umpqua Health Alliance's network covers most of Douglas County with the exception of some areas in Reedsport , Gardiner, Winchester Bay, and Scottsburg.

 How We Coordinate Your Care

 Umpqua Health Alliance coordinates the care you receive.
 Instead of just treating you when you get sick, we work with you to help keep you healthy.